GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/send-http-request-fields/en.md

 The HTTP requests are executed in order, with each one executed right after the previous one has been resolved.

-When all HTTP requests are successful, the field prints an array with their responses, in the same order as they appear in the input list.
+When all HTTP requests are successful, the field will print an array with their responses, in the same order as they appear in the input list.

 If any HTTP request fails, then the execution stops right there, i.e. the subsequent HTTP requests in the input list are not executed.